 by CJ Daugherty

-Most of the women who inspired me when I was young were fictional: Lucy and Susan in The Narnia Chronicles, who were both so and brave; Sara Crewe in The Little Princess, who never stopped being kind, no matter how bad things became.
+Most of the women who inspired me when I was young were fictional: Lucy and Susan in The Narnia Chronicles, who were both so STRONG and brave; Sara Crewe in The Little Princess, who never stopped being kind, no matter how bad things became.

 But I always knew they weren’t real.
 And for me, true inspiration came from life.